 - Speak to your loan officer about the closing process.

-Finding out the closing protocol of your loan process will eliminate any confusion when it comes to phishing emails.
-Eagle Home Mortgage will not provide wire instructions or request that you send a wire transfer directly to them.
+By learning the closing processes of your loan, you can eliminate any confusion when it comes to phishing emails.
+Eagle Home Mortgage will never provide wire instructions or request that you send a wire transfer directly to them.

 - Do not release your financial information through email.